mvilain/ansible-role-common/README.md

 - Fedora 21, 24, 28*
 - Ubuntu 12.04 (precise) 14.04 (trusty), 16.04 (xenial), 17.04 (zesty), and 18.04 (bionic)

-*-- Fedora 28 is the Offical cloud release which lacks the Virtual Box Extensions, which is not required to use this ansible class
+*-- Fedora 28 is the Offical cloud release which lacks the Virtual Box Extensions, which is not required to use this ansible role